chenjr0719/AFS-docs/docs/portal/scenario.md

 ## SCENARIO 5.
 AFS Task

 #### Create a task
-The detail steps are included in Scenario 2., please refer to the steps 7 to 9 of Scenario 2.
+The detailed steps are included in Scenario 2., please refer to the steps 7 to 9 of Scenario 2.

 #### Create multiple tasks
 1. Download “multiple_task_example.csv” to make the list of tasks.